KopyWasTaken/kopywastaken.github.io/_posts/2025-05-23-no-more-games.md

 when I woke up (after making coffee and walking the dog) after seeing the weather was hop on my computer and boot up Doom: Eternal.
 Besides ripping a line of fent-laced coke and being put into a straight-jacket, I can't think of a fucking worse way to start a day.
-I'm 26, in my physical prime (somewhat), and I squander this time (that will be gone before I know it) by playing a fucking video game for like 6 hours.
+I'm 26, in my physical prime, and I squander this time by playing a fucking video game for like 6 hours.
 I will lose my sanity if I let this continue, because it's been a problem for a while and I haven't taken the appropriate steps to address it.
 I'll also lose my health, my relationship will be worse off, and life will pass me by right before my eyes.